The Early Maturity of High-Redshift Galaxies: Insights from sSFR, M/L and SFHs at z~7-14: Introduction

 \section{Introduction}

-Since the start of science operations, the James Webb Space Telescope (JWST) has immediately demonstrated its revolutionary power for probing the early Universe, especially the first few hundred million years after the Big Bang, pushing the detection frontier to $z 10^8 M_\odot$) and faint ($M_{UV}$>$-18$) galaxies, as expected, with a completeness of 20-40\%.
+Since the start of science operations, the James Webb Space Telescope (JWST) has demonstrated its revolutionary power for probing the early Universe, especially the first few hundred million years after the Big Bang, pushing the detection frontier to $z 10^8 M_\odot$) and faint ($M_{UV}$>$-18$) galaxies with SFR$<$1 (2)~$M_\odot$/yr at $z >$10.5), as expected, with a completeness of 20-40\%.
 The rest of the sample is instead highly complete, with a level of 70-90\% especially in the $10^8-10^9M_\odot$ mass range, i.e. the typical mass of our sources from which we derive the redshift evolution of the sSFR and \ml.
-The situation is different when heavily dust-obscured (\ebv$>$0.7) sources are examined.
-Despite some photometric hints \citep{rodighiero23,mitsuhashi25}, their existence at early epochs has not been spectroscopically confirmed yet.
-However, should they exist, we could not observe them with our data.
-We would only be able to select 20\% of them at $z<10$, and none at higher redshift.
+The situation is different when heavily dust-obscured (\ebv$>$0.5, i.e. $A_V\sim2$) sources are examined.
+While dust attenuations as high as $A_V \sim 0.8-1.2$ have recently been measured in $z\sim10-12$ galaxies \citep{mitsuhashi25,donnan25,rodighiero26}, $A_V> 2$ sources at these redshifts have not been spectroscopically confirmed yet, despite photometric hints of their existence \citep{rodighiero23}.
+Should these dusty galaxies exist, we could not observe them with our data due to their extremely faint fluxes.
+We would only be able to select 28\% of them at $z<10$, and almost none ($<$3\%) at higher redshift.
 Overall, with the exception of this hypothetical population of high-$z$ extremely dusty galaxies, our technique can properly recover galaxy physical parameters.